jitsi/jitsi-videobridge/doc/muc.md

 # Intro
-When the XMPP API is enabled jitsi-videobridge uses an XMPP client connection and advertisers presence in a Multi-User Chat (MUC) room.
+When the XMPP API is enabled jitsi-videobridge uses an XMPP client connection and advertises presence in a Multi-User Chat (MUC) room.

 With this mode a jitsi-videobridge instance can connect to a set of XMPP servers, and new servers